 When you employ DCA in a falling market, you can own more significant shares as the market prices fall each day, thus helping you get more shares than the lumpsum buy.

 In a rising market, Dollar-cost averaging prevents you from maximizing your returns compared to a lump sum buy because the stock rises and then rises again.
-However, unless you’re looking to make a quick buck, this circumstance rarely occurs in real life.
-Stocks are pretty volatile.

 In a flattish market, the scenario appears to be the same as the lump sum buy in a flattish market, but it isn’t because you’ve eliminated the danger of market mistiming at a low cost.
-For long periods, markets and stocks might move sideways – up and down but ending where they started.

 Benefits and disadvantages of the DCA.